 Why should I study at Stanford?

 Why study engineering at Stanford?
 The world-renowned yet approachable faculty might be a key factor.
-The opportunity to conduct research in state-of-the-art labs.
-The chance to study engineering within a liberal arts...
-Story continues on SoE's Prospective Students Page
+The opportunity to conduct research in state-of-the-art labs and the chance to study engineering within a liberal arts context ...
+Story continues on SoE's Prospective Students page.

 When should I apply?

 We review the first round of applications early in the calendar year.
-To have the best shot at financial aid please make sure to submit your application by December 15.
-To be considered in the first round of admissions, apply by January 15.
+To have the best shot at financial aid, please make sure to submit your application by the deadlines on our admissions timeline page.

 Can I apply after the deadlines?

 Yes, you can apply and be considered for financial aid after the earlier deadline for application with financial aid has passed.
 Your chances of admission and financial aid are far greater, of course, if we receive your application by the deadline for application with financial aid.
 The later deadline for application without financial aid is governed by our online application portal.
 Once the application portal is taken offline, there is no mechanism for us to receive your late application.